 ...
 Jewels

-... the hubs being inserted into holes in the shell (Zeta's viewed below from the inside):
+... with the hubs being inserted into holes in the shell (Zeta's viewed below from the inside):

 Jewels

-Despite the vast multitude of color and size combinations available, Wah used only a limited palette in his communicators.
-Predominantly we see 16 and 20ss sizes in both regular and "Aurora Borealis" (AB) styles.
-Refer to the Master Tracking List for our most up-to-date call on what got put where.
+Despite the multitude of colors and sizes made by Swarovski, Wah had only a limited palette of rhinestones available for his communicators.
+Predominantly used were just a handful of colors of regular and "Aurora Borealis" (AB) types in 16 and 20ss sizes.
+Refer to the Master Tracking List for our most up-to-date call on what he glued where.

-The only other source we are aware of for flatback rhinestones today is the Czechoslovakian company Preciosa.
-Known for covering the lower-end of the market, they do still produce 8-facet jewels.
-Unfortunately these stones are inferior in color (different hues and saturations), glass (lower refractive index with less sparkle), cut (having irregular and too-large tops) and AB coating (less reflective), thus not matching at all what Wah used.
-Needless to say, we don't recommend them.
+To be sure, some lower-end companies, such as Preciosa, still make and sell flatback rhinestones.
+We have seen, however, that these stones tend to be inferior in color (different hues and weaker saturations), glass (lower refractive index with less sparkle), cut (having irregular and too-large tables) and AB coating (less reflective), thus poorly matching what Wah used.
+Needless to say, we don't recommend them if you can get Swarovski instead.

 Where to get: